Analyst-Joan/Maven-Marketing-Campaign-Analysis/README.md

 ![](Dboard_Visual_Formula.PNG)

+-  `MAX(B91:B96)` finds the maximum value in the amount column (B91:B96).

+- `MATCH(MAX(B91:B96), B91:B96, 0)` looks for the position of the maximum value within the amount column.

+- `INDEX(A91:A96, MATCH(MAX(B91:B96), B91:B96, 0))` retrieves the name from column 1 based on the position obtained from the MATCH function.

-The Cell was connected to the Visual as shown below.
-It then became dynamic as the main pivot table was already connected to the Slicers.
+The Cell was then connected to the Visual as shown below.
+It then became dynamic based on any Slicer filter selection, as the main pivot table was already connected to the Slicers.
 ![](Dynamic_path.PNG)

 You can interact with the dashboard **[Here](https://drive.google.com/file/d/12THBWxy1jAy2XjsM6C5LTyNDkdhvNl-h/view?usp=drive_link).**